Military Branch: United States Army

 After spending three long years at Walter Reed Medical Hospital, Brent retired from the U.S. Army in April of 2013.
 Transitioning from the military was harder that he expected, calling it the most difficult thing he has ever done.
 The sense of service and comradery is inimitable.
 Determined to find his purpose, Brent found his calling through fitness and adaptive sports.
 Brent serves as a player and board member for the USA Patriots “Americas Amputee Softball Team” where they strive to show people that life without limbs is limitless.

-Brent kept his right leg for nine years but as he continued on his fitness journey, he noticed a gradual decline in bone and tissue.
+Brent kept his right leg for nine years but as he continued his fitness journey, he noticed a gradual decline in bone and tissue.
 Although he ultimately underwent a second amputation in March 2020, Brent lives his life with positivity and gratitude.

 “I might not have my legs but I’m still here.
 I chose to live a life thankful for the blessings that I still have.” says Nadjadi.
 “I’m still carrying on a legacy my military brothers and sisters left behind.
 This the perspective that carries me through.”